Last updated on March 16th, 2022 at 11:03 pm

 - Chill on the beach.

 Dar es Salaam

-Dar es Salaam is a big, busy African city isn’t everyone’s cup of tea, but it is kind of cool and also a great jumping off point for travel over to Zanzibar (although you may soon be able to get a ferry to and from Bagamoyo… I will keep you posted) or to the neighbouring countries of Zambia and Malawi.
+Dar es Salaam is a big, busy African city isn’t everyone’s cup of tea, but it is kind of cool and also a great jumping-off point for travel over to Zanzibar (by ferry or plane) or to the neighbouring countries of Zambia and Malawi.

 Plus it also has an international airport so it’s a good place to start or end your Tanzania trip.